OUT OF RHYTHM (2013 - ...)

 The rhythm of life in big cities pulses at high speed.

-Out of rhythm was born from an attempt to capture that frenetic pace through a series of photographs portraying the city of São Paulo, where I live.
+Out of rhythm was born from an attempt to capture that frenetic rhythm through a series of photographs portraying the city of São Paulo, where I live.
 The images were taken from the tops of buildings using an analog camera, exploring image overlays created during the act of shooting—without advancing the film—using a feature built into the camera itself.
-Each photograph is composed of two to four exposures, creating dense compositions that reflect the chaos of the urban landscape.
+Each photograph is composed of two to four exposures, creating dense compositions that reflect urban landscape chaos.

 Since 2017, I’ve continued developing the project.
 My gaze has now shifted downward, focusing on the tension between greenery and concrete on the sidewalks and streets of the city.
-Because I seek what emerges from the ground, the analog camera proved inadequate—the images appear as I walk, and I’m not always carrying it.
-This led me to choose a smartphone, assuming it would make image capture easier.
-Yet again, the city imposed its own rhythm, out of step with my intentions, and the project moves forward in slow (or syncopated) steps. smartphone, acreditando que facilitaria a captação das imagens.
-Entretanto, novamente a cidade impôs seu ritmo, em descompasso com o meu desejo e o projeto caminha a passos (ou compassos) lentos.
+As I seek what emerges from the ground, the analog camera has proved itself inadequate—the images appear as I walk, and I’m not always carrying it.
+This led me to choose a smartphone, assuming it would make the image capture easier.
+Yet again, the city imposed its own rhythm, out of step with my intentions, and the project moves forward in slow (or syncopated) steps.

 ... work in progress